radcamp/radcamp.github.io/AF-Biota/cluster_basics.md

 freetype-2.9.1       |  821 KB | ################################################################################################################################# | 100%
 wcwidth-0.1.7        |   25 KB | ################################################################################################################################# | 100%
 ```
-These are all the dependencies of fastqc and jupyter that conda knows they need and installs automatically for you.
+These are all the dependencies of ipyrad and fastqc that conda knows will be needed and installs automatically for you.
 Once the process is complete (may take several minutes), you can verify the install by asking what version of each of these apps is now available for you on the cluster.

 ```
-isaac@darwin:~$ jupyter --version
+isaac@darwin:~$ ipyrad --version
-4.4.0
+ipyrad 0.7.28
 isaac@darwin:~$ fastqc --version
 FastQC v0.11.7
 ```